zdelrosario/zdr-site/content/post/2021-12-25-EMA-intro/index.md

 ---
 # Exploratory Model Analysis: A Demo

-When studying a dataset we use an [exploratory analysis](https://en.wikipedia.org/wiki/Exploratory_data_analysis) to get an initial impression of the data.
+When studying a dataset we use an [exploratory analysis](https://en.wikipedia.org/wiki/Exploratory_data_analysis) to gather an initial impression of the data.
 We can use a similar approach when studying a model.
-The [grama](https://joss.theoj.org/papers/10.21105/joss.02462) package is designed to support the analysis of models, including tools for *exploratory model analysis* (EMA).
+The [grama](https://joss.theoj.org/papers/10.21105/joss.02462) python package is designed to support the analysis of models, including *exploratory model analysis* (EMA).
 What follows is a short demonstration of EMA using grama.

 ## Setup

-The grama package is a toolkit for analyzing models; you can install it from PyPI with the command line command `pip install py-grama`.
+The grama package is a python toolkit for analyzing models; you can install it from PyPI with the terminal command `pip install py-grama`.
 Let's load grama to get started.